n8henrie/aoc21-rust/README.md

     - Documenting my crates
     - Workspaces
     - Async?
 Doubt there is much opportunity in AoC

+Anything I've cared to document is at <https://n8henrie.com/aoc21-rust/aoc/>.

 I'll also probably do a few problems in Go to compare the feel, since using Rust is still a *labor* of love much of the time at my skill level and I could